kedro-org/kedro/docs/source/deployment/databricks/databricks_ide_development_workflow.md

 +          existing_cluster_id: 0502-***********
 ```

-Then generate the bundle definition again with the `overwrite` options.
+Then generate the bundle definition again with the `overwrite` option.
 ```
 kedro databricks bundle --overwrite
 ```